MarvinX/nodered-freeboard/README.md

 A step-by-step instruction for installing Node.js, Node-RED, Freeboard and this patched nodered/freeboard addon can be found in [docs/nodered-freeboard_setup_and_usage](docs/nodered-freeboard_setup_and_usage.md).

-ℹ When using this repo, then you can skip the manual patching steps described in section "Install Node-RED/freeboard extension" of the step-by-step instruction.

 ## Technical notes

 Technical details about the implementation of nodered-freeboard addon and interaction between Node-RED dataservice and Freeboard dashboard can be found in [docs/nodered-freeboard_internals](docs/nodered-freeboard_internals.md).